cheblin/AdHoc-protocol/README.md

 **BlackBox** is a multilingual **C, C++, Rust, C#, Kotlin, Typescript...Scala(upcoming)**, low-level binary protocol boilerplate code generator.
-According to your description, BlackBox generate source code, so you just need to insert your received packs handlers, and logic of creating a new package, populating, with data and sending it to the receiver.
+According to your description, BlackBox generates source code, so you just need to insert your received packs handlers, and logic of creating a new package, populating, with data and sending it to the receiver.
 **BlackBox** supports
 - bitfields,
 - standart set primitive datatypes,